ddno/beepo/README.md

 ## How to use it in a simple way?

 Like this: make;make install;beepo
-This way Beepo will start beeping once the previous commands are finished.
+This way Beepo will start beeping when the previous commands are finished.

 ## How to use it in an advanced way?